acikgozb/tcp-ip-journey/1-ping/README.md

 So, at this point, here are steps from L1 to L3 on our destination host:

 - L1 takes the digital signals and forwards it to L2.
-- L2 extracts frames from digital signals, and it also runs a FCS (Frame Check Sequence) to see whether the data integrity is preserved.
+- L2 extracts frames from digital signals, and it also runs a CRC (Cyclic Redundancy Check) to see whether the data integrity is preserved.
-- L2 sees that the Ether-field header value is IP, so it forwards to IP at L3.
+- L2 sees that the EtherType header value is IP, so it forwards to IP at L3.
 - IP extracts the packet from frames, and checks the destination IP address.
 - Once the destination address matches with our destination host's IP address, IP checks the Protocol field and sees that ICMP is responsible from creating this packet.
 - IP forwards the packet to ICMP.

-As you can see, these steps are the exact same steps our gateway used when it received an analog signal from our host.
+As you can see, these steps are the more or less the same steps our gateway used when it received an analog signal from our host.

 Here is the part that is different - once ICMP gets the packet from our source host, it sees that it is a Echo packet, and prepares an Echo response packet to answer our host.
 At this point, we are back to L3 on our destination host.
-This time, the source IP address of the ICMP Echo response packet is actually _our destination address_ `172.217.169.206`, because `google.com` will transmit a packet back to our test host.
+This time, the source IP address of the ICMP Echo response packet is actually _our destination address_ `172.217.169.206`, because this time the destination will transmit a packet back to our test host.
 But what about the destination IP address?

 Remember that our host address `192.168.1.101` is a private IP address, and it is not routable.